-Peter R. Decker, a college professor, author, policy analyst and rancher, combines his diverse knowledge, experience and education in his latest historical novel, Red, White, and Army Blue.
-He’s previously published four books on western U.S. history subjects.
+Peter R. Decker, a college professor, author, policy analyst and rancher, combines his diverse knowledge, experience and education in his latest historical novel, The Go-Backer.
+He’s previously published five books on western U.S. history subjects.

 Decker’s interest in the West began when as a teenager he worked summers as a “camp tender” on a sheep ranch in Montana.
 A “camp tender” is the lowest form of human life allowed to exist on a sheep outfit.
 Every week he brought supplies to sheep camps throughout the Spanish Peaks area of the Gallatin National Forest.
 He quickly learned the survival skills required to lead a pack string up and down mountains, across glaciers and rivers.
 From those weekly adventurers, often lost and with only a map, Decker recognized early in his life that the West, not the East where he grew up, would be his eventual home.